Charter Lecture Series

 Daniel Schorr

-Last of Edward R. Murrow's legendary CBS team still fully active in journalism
+Veteran reporter and commentator and the last of Edward R. Murrow’s legendary CBS team still fully active in journalism

 “Forgive Us Our Press Passes: Why all the Media Bashing”